 To see more photos from this camera, see my Sears KS Super II gallery.

 I’m astonished by this plastic Sears SLR.
 With no coaxing whatsoever it gave me great color and sharpness.
-It’s a mighty basic SLR offering few controls, but there’s very little I shoot that this camera could not easily capture.
+I favor aperture-priority shooting so I didn’t miss manual exposure control.
 The only thing I might add to this camera is depth-of-field preview.
 I could have used it on the chair shot above.